 Easyjet vs Ryanair Social Media Followers

-Ryanair leads the way with a total of 7.95 million followers on the 4 main platforms (Twitter/Facebook/Instagram/TikTok).
-Easyjet has a total of 2.79 million followers.
-As of April 2022.
+Ryanair leads the way with a total of 9.547 million followers on the 4 main platforms (X/Facebook/Instagram/TikTok).

 Easyjet Staff Numbers